JS0832/Group_project/README.md

 This should run the website on your machine.
 We have our settings configured so that the default address and port for the local host is "127.0.0.1:8000".
 However, this does not bring you to the website application.
 This can be found at "127.0.0.1:8000/websiteApp".
-From there, navigation is yet to be configured, so go to "127.0.0.1:8000/websiteApp/game" to access the riddles.
+From there, as navigation is yet to be configured, so go to "127.0.0.1:8000/websiteApp/game" to access the riddles.

 To manage the riddles stored within the database, as well as permissions of users, navigate